Phone-GWP-group

 Recycling codes on packaging

-As packaging is one of the most frequently handled items by consumers, and they recycle most often, the recycling codes are often synonymous with packaging.
+As packaging is one of the most frequently handled items by consumers and is most often recycled, recycling codes are usually synonymous with packaging.

 However, recycling codes are available for a vast range of different materials (which companies use to manufacture a broad range of products).